 The Agile model refers to an umbrella term for a specific set of practices and methods based on the values expressed in the same manifesto.
-Agile manifesto represents a way of thinking that allows businesses and team members to quickly innovate and respond to the ever-changing demands of the industry, while eliminating the risks.
-The organizations can use the Agile methodology with the help of various available frameworks such as Kanban, Lean, Scrum, etc.
+Agile manifesto represents a way of thinking that allows businesses and team members to quickly innovate and respond to the ever-changing demands of the industry while eliminating the risks.
+Organizations can use the Agile methodology with the help of various available frameworks such as Kanban, Lean, Scrum, etc.

 The Agile development movement also offers alternatives to conventional project management systems.
 The Agile model is typically used in the software development process for helping the businesses to respond proactively, referring to a group of software process methodologies.